EthanSK/macos-gen-ai-wallpaper/readme.md

 Now, the script will run automatically each time you log in, setting a new AI-generated wallpaper.

+Or actually just use shortcuts.app and run the script, and use shortery to run it when u log in that what i do.
+Make sure you set the path variable, just reexport it in the script in shortcuts.app itsweird.

 ## How It Works

 1. The script checks for existing wallpapers in the queue.